Adamk99k/What-is-bitcoin-p1/README.md

 * One of the ideas I couldn’t implement is on the home pages quote section I wanted to make the quotes move around every 10 seconds and switch between other quotes until the user hovers over them.

-* I also wanted to make the navigation bar a button that users have to click to release a drop down navigation bar.
+* I also wanted to make the navigation bar a button that users have to click to release a drop-down navigation bar.

 * I also wanted to add a button that sticks to the page as the user scrolls down that once clicked takes users back up to the navigation bar.
-<br> <br> The reasons I couldn’t implement these were I haven’t yet learnt how to do so.
+<br> <br> The reasons I couldn’t implement these is that, I haven’t yet learnt how to do so.

 #